 Whilst Gamla Stan has certainly retained its authentic air of history, it is also one of the most popular areas for tourists and the hospitality industry here reflects that.
 You will find plenty of restaurants and cafes catering to international tastes, along with traditional Swedish cuisine.

-The Nobel Prize Museum overlooks Stortorget Square.
-Within the grand building you can learn about the history of the prize, along with the various winners and what acts won them the prestigious award.
+- The Nobel Prize Museum overlooks Stortorget Square, to learn about the history of the prize, along with the various winners and what acts won them the prestigious award.

-Just behind the Nobel Museum is the Storkyrkan, or Great Church.
-Built all the way back in the late 13th century, Stockholm Cathedral is a perfect example of the kind of impressive historic architecture to be found in the Old Town.
+- the Storkyrkan, also called the Stockholm Cathedral, dating back to the late 13th-century, a perfect example of the kind of impressive historic architecture to be found in the Old Town.

-In addition to its grand structure, the church also houses various fascinating artefacts within its impressive, vaulted interior.
+In addition to its grand structure, the Great Church (the National Cathedral of Sweden) also houses various fascinating artifacts within its impressive, vaulted interior.
 Amongst the ancient furnishings and artworks, you will find various tombs, impressive statues, and the oldest known painting of Stockholm, the Vädersolstavlan.

-The magnificent, baroque Royal Palace is located at the north of Gamla Stan.
+The magnificent, baroque Kungliga Slot (Royal Palace) is located north of Gamla Stan.
 Visitors can enjoy guided tours of the stately rooms, museums, and library, for a fee.
 Even if you can’t work a look inside the Royal Palace into your budget, there is plenty to see here for free.